Reviewing Delta Apparel (NYSE:DLA) and KBS Fashion Group (NYSE:KBSF)

-KBS Fashion Group (NASDAQ:KBSF) and Delta Apparel (NYSE:DLA) are both small-cap consumer discretionary companies, but which is the better business?
-We will compare the two companies based on the strength of their valuation, earnings, institutional ownership, profitability, dividends, risk and analyst recommendations.
+Delta Apparel (NYSE:DLA) and KBS Fashion Group (NASDAQ:KBSF) are both small-cap consumer discretionary companies, but which is the superior business?
+We will compare the two companies based on the strength of their earnings, valuation, analyst recommendations, risk, dividends, profitability and institutional ownership.

-This is a summary of recent ratings and recommmendations for KBS Fashion Group and Delta Apparel, as reported by MarketBeat.
+This is a summary of current recommendations for Delta Apparel and KBS Fashion Group, as provided by MarketBeat.com.

 |Sell Ratings